-Allowing your skin to breathe means that you allow elimination out, but also for moisture to go in – which is what you really need for dry, chapped, and cracking skin.
-Petroleum jelly locks whatever moisture is in the skin in, without allowing any moisture to be absorbed from the atmosphere and that’s actually less moisturizing in the long run than emollients that enable moisture exchange, i.e. plant oils, plant butters and beeswax.
+Allowing your skin to breathe means that you allow elimination out.
+But, also for moisture to go in – which is what you really need for dry, chapped, and cracking skin.
+Petroleum jelly locks whatever moisture is in the skin in, without allowing any moisture to be absorbed from the atmosphere.
+That’s actually less moisturizing in the long run than emollients that enable moisture exchange, i.e. plant oils, plant butters and beeswax.
 It pretty much just acts like a plastic wrap, sealing your skin off from the elements and preventing whatever moisture you have (or don’t have) in your skin from evaporating. (source)

 What to use instead

-First off, make sure that if you’re trying to avoid petroleum (or other crude-oil b-products) that you look for it by it’s many names… avoid:
+First off, make sure that if you’re trying to avoid petroleum (or other crude-oil b-products).
+Look for it by it’s many names… avoid:

 - Mineral oil